SougataMukherjee/interview-kit/theory/html.md

 </datalist>
 ```

-**Q52.what is base, code, dialog, details and summary, progress, meter tag?**
+**Q52.what is base, code, pre, dialog, details and summary, progress, meter, address tag?**
 base tag: specifies the base URL and target for all relative URLs in a document.
 ```js
 <head>